-Staff must complete a referral form (Initial Concern Form Appendix 1) and give the completed form to the DSL.
-The form will capture all the relevant information about the concerns.
-This is evidence based practice and will support the DSL in making an assessment of what action needs to be taken.
+Staff must note down any concerns using the central CPOMS system.
+This will capture all the relevant information about the concerns.
+This is evidence-based practice and will support the DSL in making an assessment of what action needs to be taken.

-Inevitably verbal conversations may sometimes supersede the completion of the referral form (Initial Concern Form Appendix 1) and in some cases urgent action may be taken at a fast pace e.g. medical treatment, urgent contact with children's social care or the police.
-It is important to always prioritse the safeguarding of a child, however, there should be recognition that contemporaneous record keeping is an important feature of safeguarding practice and should be prioritised by all staff to ensure that child protection and early help case files are up to date and accurate.
+Inevitably verbal conversations may sometimes supersede the information gathering on CPOMS and in some cases urgent action may be taken at a fast pace e.g. medical treatment, urgent contact with children's social care or the police.
+It is important to always prioritise the safeguarding of a child, however, there should be recognition that contemporaneous record keeping is an important feature of safeguarding practice and should be prioritised by all staff to ensure that child protection and early help case files are up to date and accurate.

-It is the responsibility of all staff to complete the referral form for the DSL (Initial Concern Form Appendix 1) should that member of staff have concerns about a child or following a disclosure.
+It is the responsibility of all staff to use the CPOMS system for the DSL should that member of staff have concerns about a child or following a disclosure.
 This procedure should be followed without exception.